Risk-Averse Receding Horizon Motion Planning for Obstacle Avoidance using Coherent Risk Measures: Numerical Results

 where $m$ is the quadcopter's mass, $g$ is the acceleration due to gravity, and $I_{xx}, I_{yy}, I_{zz}$ are the quadcopter moments of inertia about the $x,y,z$-axes of the system.
 The control inputs are given by $u_1, u_2, u_3, u_4$.
 We used the following parameters: $m = 0.65$kg, $l = 0.23$m, $I_{xx} = 0.0075$kg.m$^2$, $I_{yy} = 0.0075$kg.m$^2$, $I_{zz} = 0.0013$kg.m$^2$, $g = 9.81$m.s$^{-2}$~\cite{dixit2020risksensitive, hakobyan2019cvar}.

 The TVD risk constraint has two parameters: the confidence level, $\alpha$, and the risk-threshold, $\epsilon$.
 We chose $\alpha \in \{0.8, 0.99\},\, \epsilon = 0.04$.
 The waypoints are given by regions of size $[-0.5,0.5]^3$ around the waypoint center (denoted by o in~\autoref{fig:quad_results}).
 We chose a horizon length of $N = 15$ for the MPC optimization.
 We considered the case of having one randomly translating and rotating obstacle.
 The obstacle is a rectangular box of size $2$x$1$x$4$ m$^3$; it can rotate by $\frac{\pi}{2}$ and translate by $4$m along the y-axis and $1$m along the z-axis.~\autoref{fig:quad_results} shows all the different configurations of this obstacle at different times.
 We further allow for process noise $\delta \in \{ -0.2, -0.1, 0, 0.1, 0.2\}$.
 The continuous-time system is discretized with a time-interval of $0.02$ sec.
+The average computation time for each iteration is 5.4 seconds.
 As the risk-averseness of the system grows, the trajectory followed by the quadcopter maintains a greater distance from all possible configurations of the moving obstacle.